 - Age 40 for men with a very high risk for prostate cancer (if you have more than one immediate relative diagnosed with prostate cancer before age 65).

 4. It's More Common in African-American Men

 Compared to men of other races and ethnicities, African-American men and Caribbean men of African descent are more likely to develop prostate cancer, according to the American Cancer Society.
 African-American men are also at more than double the risk of dying due to prostate cancer.
 They're also more likely to develop prostate cancer at a younger age, experience more serious forms of the cancer, and tend not to receive a diagnosis until later stages of the disease.

 Compared to white men and African-American men, the groups least likely to develop prostate cancer are Asian-Americans and Latinos.
 Although the racial and ethnic disparities associated with prostate cancer are quite apparent, the reasons behind them are not yet understood.

 One of the most surprising facts about prostate cancer is that young men can also get the disease.
 One study reports that about 10% of prostate cancer cases today are diagnosed in men aged 55 or below.
 Although it is less common for younger men to develop prostate cancer, these patients tend to have the most aggressive forms of the disease.

-If anyone in your immediate family has been diagnosed with prostate cancer, you could be at an increased risk.
+If anyone in your immediate family has received a diagnosis of prostate cancer, you could be at an increased risk.
 You might want to talk to your doctor about beginning routine prostate cancer screening sooner than the usual age, which is 50.

 6. Early Prostate Cancer Usually Has No Symptoms